CS2103AUG2016-T09-C1/main/docs/DeveloperGuide.md

   is used by components to communicate with other components using events (i.e. a form of _Event Driven_ design)
 * `LogsCenter` : Used by many classes to write log messages to the App's log file.

-The rest of the App consists four components.
+The rest of the App consists of four components:
 * [**`UI`**](#ui-component) : The UI of the App.
 * [**`Logic`**](#logic-component) : The command executor.
 * [**`Model`**](#model-component) : Holds the data of the App in-memory.